Welcome to the opening chapters of my Berlin thriller, Blood Summit.

 I wrote Blood Summit from my personal experience, after years of working with real terrorist incidents and real intelligence agencies.
 I have exercised with special forces and fired live rounds at their training facilities.
 This is the real thing.

-What if the leaders of the eight most powerful countries in the world were taken hostage by terrorists, who then starting executing them live on-line in a facility designed to be impregnable?
+What if the leaders of the eight most powerful countries in the world were taken hostage by terrorists, who then started executing them live on-line in a facility designed to be impregnable?

 What if you knew how to stop the slaughter, but no-one would listen to you and those you loved were amongst the hostages?